Gikoskos/chessgame-cli/README.md

 Would recommend to compile through the Makefile, if you're on a linux distro, only after you've installed gcc, make and libncurses though.
 To compile on Windows with the makefile run this command: dmake dll & dmake exe (or make).

-I will be releasing debs created on Ubuntu 14.04 i386 that will probably also work on almost all debian-based distributions(and versions), each time I fix bugs or change something in the UI.
+I will be releasing debs and binaries created on Ubuntu 14.04 i386 and Windows 7 x86 respectively, each time I fix bugs or change something in the UI.

 ## TODO